asukaqaq-s/study_note/README.md

-this is my studying note about cs
+this is my study note about computer science